opencog/atomspace/opencog/persist/sql/README.md

 2) Provide an API for inter-server communications and atom exchange.
-   Multiple cogservers can share data simply by sending atoms to, and retreiving atoms from the database.
+   Multiple cogservers can share data simply by sending atoms to, and retrieving atoms from the database.
 Although this may not be the fastest way to send just single atoms, most algorithms do not need to send just single atoms: they just need to share some atoms, but its not clear which ones need to be shared.
-Since all atoms are in the database, only the ones that are needed can be retreived.
+Since all atoms are in the database, only the ones that are needed can be retrieved.

 3) Provide a baseline/reference implementation by which other persistence designs can be measured.
 It is hoped that other systems